PdoyleC/rock-paper-scissors/README.md

 ## Features to implement in future
 - Count the number of times the user entered P, R or S, to see if the user has a preference.
 - Create a leader board for the top 10 highest scores.
+- Create a login, so that there is only 1 person per username.

 ## Colour